MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-employee-self-service-manage-requests.md

 1. In the **Employee self-service** workspace, select **My team**.

 2. Under **My team information**, select the **Leave and absence** tab.

 3. View and approve your team members' time-off requests as necessary.
+You can select multiple leave requests.

 ## See also